Skip To Content

 Deploy ArcGIS IPS

 ArcGIS IPS is an indoor positioning system extension that provides geolocation for a wide variety of indoor location uses.
-With IPS, your indoor location is displayed as a blue dot on an indoor map.
+With ArcGIS IPS, your indoor location is displayed with a location indicator on an indoor map.
 You can navigate to people, places, and assets inside a facility in real time.
-With the integration of the indoor positioning system into the ArcGIS system, ArcGIS users can improve their operational efficiency by making better-informed decisions.
+With the integration of the indoor positioning system into an ArcGIS system, ArcGIS users can improve their operational efficiency by making better-informed decisions.

-To use IPS, you need ArcGIS Pro to create the ArcGIS IPS Information Model, floor plan data, and a positioning file.
+To use ArcGIS IPS, you need ArcGIS Pro to create the ArcGIS IPS Data Model and floor plan data and to publish an Indoor Positioning Data Service from an indoor positioning dataset.
 You also need an ArcGIS organization on ArcGIS Enterprise or ArcGIS Online to host shared data.

-To enable indoor positioning for a facility, you should first survey the facility to collect data about the indoor spaces.
-Alternatively, you can also use the Generate Indoor Positioning File Without Survey tool, and rely on the beacons and walls data from your IPS environment to enable positioning.
-If your network (beacons) and environment (walls) data is not precise, the optimal approach is to rely on ArcGIS IPS Setup, a mobile app for Android and iOS that allows you to plan survey paths or use existing ones to perform survey recordings inside facilities and sites to collect location data.
-You can then upload recordings from the IPS Setup app to an ArcGIS organization and use them to create a positioning file.
+To enable indoor positioning for a facility, you must first survey the facility to collect data about indoor spaces and use the Generate Indoor Positioning Dataset tool to create positioning data from the collected survey data.
+Alternatively, you can use the Generate Indoor Positioning Dataset tool to create positioning data using beacons and walls data from your ArcGIS IPS environment to enable positioning.
+If the network (beacons) and environment (walls) data is not precise, the recommended approach is to use ArcGIS IPS Setup to plan survey paths or use existing ones to perform survey recordings inside facilities and sites to collect location data.
+You can then upload recordings from the IPS Setup app to an ArcGIS organization and use them to create an Indoor Positioning Data Service.

-Follow these steps to configure an indoor positioning system using IPS Setup:
+To configure an indoor positioning system using IPS Setup, complete the following steps:

-1. Configure your ArcGIS organization on Enterprise or ArcGIS Online.
+1. Configure the ArcGIS organization for ArcGIS IPS on Enterprise or ArcGIS Online.

-2. Complete the prerequisites to create the ArcGIS IPS Information Model and curate floor plan data.
+2. Complete the prerequisites to create data that conforms to the ArcGIS IPS Information Model, and curate floor plan data for use with the app.

 3. In ArcGIS Pro, prepare a map for use with the IPS Setup app.

-4. Optionally, if you are planning to perform IPS survey, create survey paths in ArcGIS Pro.
+4. Optionally, if you are planning to perform surveys, create survey paths in ArcGIS Pro.

 5. Share the map as an editable web map to your ArcGIS organization.